A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 Continuing the perusal of "Methodism in Canada", it is noted that in 1832 Peter Jones had written of the expansion of his church:

 "The foundation stone of the Upper Canada Academy was laid by Dr. Gilchrist on the 9th of June.
 The building is to be a 150' front, with a tower, elegant and appropriate, and to be finished in two years.
 It stands on a gentle rise, commanding an extensive prospect.
 When completed Cobourg may fairly boast the finest piece of public architecture in the Province."

 Twenty years later Peter Jacobs, an Indian missionary, is writing from the far Red River, June 21st, 1852:

 "Left Sault Ste.
-Marie with the boats from Montreal and reached Red River after 41 days hard travelling; most of the people have lost their all in the floods, houses and barns going down the current nearly every day.
+Marie with the boats from Montreal and reached Red River after 41 days hard traveling; most of the people have lost their all in the floods, houses, and barns going down the current nearly every day.
 I leave in a few days for Norway House, thence to Oxford House, and York Factory".

 Noted at Rossville by the Rev. William Mason:

 "Expecting Peter Jacobs, have a school of fifty-eight scholars, the Gospel of St. John printed, repairing the church."

 "We have an echo of Mr. Caughey's labour, many witnesses in the love-feast to perfect love, classes are well attended, eighty additions to the school and a new one started; four acres of land bought for £65 and laid out for a cemetery.
 Quarterly Meeting at Mud Lake Mission, a full house; the Rev. Orrin H. Ellsworth, a preacher of great promise, is in charge of the mission.
 Brother Thomas Hurlburt has arranged to visit these Indians and attend their Quarterly Meeting.
 He preaches on the Alderville mission every other Sabbath in addition to his own work on the Rice Lake mission."